stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/troubleshoot.md

-Sherlock is a resource for ressearch, and as such, it is in perpetual evolution, as hardware, applications, libraries, and modules are added, updated, and/or modified on a regular basis.
+Sherlock is a resource for research, and as such, it is in perpetual evolution, as hardware, applications, libraries, and modules are added, updated, and/or modified on a regular basis.
 Sometimes issues can appear where none existed before.
 When you find something missing or a behavior that seems